wuzhong-orderly/broker-onboarding/README.md

 These credentials are required to access your admin account.
 Once this step is completed, it means you have successfully registered an account on Orderly and is associated with your wallet address.

-4. Submit your **wallet public key** securely to the Orderly team.
+4. Submit your **wallet's public address**(not Orderly public key) securely to the Orderly team.

 >[!IMPORTANT]
 >Treat the Private Key like a secret password — never expose it publicly, even the Orderly team.
 It is critical for signing requests and accessing broker functions.

 ✅ Once your wallet address is received, the Orderly team will complete the final linkage in the backend.
+And you should have access to the [broker admin portal](admin.orderly.network) by then.

 ---